-While it’s tempting to associate adherence to pharmacological drugs with adherence to dietary supplements, they are very different products and can be associated with different behavioral patterns.
+While it is tempting to associate adherence to pharmacological drugs with adherence to dietary supplements, they are very different products and can be associated with different behavioral patterns.
 Adherence to pharmacological drugs can vary immensely as well, depending on the drug and the condition, but tend to be lower than one might expect.
-For example, even clinical trials in which patients receive frequent attention and reminders about taking their medications, average adherence ranges only from 43-78% among patients receiving treatment for chronic conditions.
-Adherence rates may be higher for acute or serious conditions like HIV or organ transplant, for example.
+For example, even clinical trials in which patients receive frequent attention and reminders about taking their medications, average adherence ranges only from 43-78 percent among patients receiving treatment for chronic conditions.3 Adherence rates may be higher for acute or serious conditions like HIV or organ transplant, for example.
 The research on adherence to dietary supplement regimen is quite paltry, but one might assume that adherence rates are closer to those for drugs used for chronic, rather than acute conditions.4

 Individuals who are conscious of their health and diet demonstrate better adherence to dietary supplements.
 For example, a recent Finnish study found that people who follow a vegan diet are more adherent to their supplement regimen.
-The cross-sectional study found that 91% of vegans included in the study used dietary supplements, compared to 78% of non-vegetarians.
-Both rates of supplement use are very high, but reconfirm the finding that health-conscious people are likelier to use supplements regularly.
-Among diabetes patients, survey research has shown that patients who were younger and had higher education and career achievement were likelier to use supplements
+The cross-sectional study found that 91 percent of vegans included in the study used dietary supplements, compared to 78 percent of non-vegetarians.5 Both rates of supplement use are very high, but reconfirm the finding that health-conscious people are likelier to use supplements regularly.
+Among diabetes patients, survey research has shown that patients who were younger and had higher education and career achievement were likelier to use supplements.6

 In an ideal world, all supplement users would be completely compliant with their supplement plans and would check in regularly with a healthcare provider about their health behaviors.
 Unfortunately a variety of factors contribute to poor adherence.
 Healthcare providers can identify those patients who are at risk of low adherence, such as lower socioeconomic status, and tailor behavioral interventions like text message or email check-ins to support their supplement use.
 They may also identify those patients who are likely to be compliant and encourage them to support their diet with nutritional supplements, such as patients who demonstrate a high level of interest in their health status.